 In a few cases, these problems have led to the growth of molds which caused medical conditions in some people.
 Sellers who have any knowledge or notice of molds in their property should arrange for inspection by a qualified professional.
-Information on moisture intrusion and mold problems associated with human structures can be found here.
+Information on moisture intrusion and mold problems associated with human structures Oregon Health Authority's "Mold in Your Home" webpage.